It has been my pleasure to write as a theater reviewer for Chicago Theater and Arts operated by Jodie Jacobs.

 … It might be easy to simply see this current production as riding a “permanent wave” of nostalgia.
 Or you might choose to see it as a “bald” faced celebration of 1960’s era youth, depicting the struggles a significant portion of the boomer generation experienced on the road to adulthood, which incidentally had a huge impact on modern culture… review

 … a musical adventure of a young woman’s journey to get her life on track as she leaves a bad relationship, gives up smoking and ultimately finds a core group of friends who are willing and able to support each other through life’s challenges.. review

 …A tight ensemble follows the adventures of three groups of individuals from various cultural and socio-economic strata at the turn of the 20th century by using the new music of the era – Ragtime.
 It has become the soundtrack of the age… review

 …Two doctoral candidates are compelled to examine their morals, their friendship and their futures as they re-examine the data that has driven their scientific careers for the past six years.
 Priya Mohanty (Sanam Shah), a statistician, and Darci Nalepa (Ariel Spiegel), an apiologist, are on the verge of presenting scientific evidence proving that pesticides are responsible for colony collapse disorder, a worldwide epidemic causing honey bees to abandon their hives and disappear… review

-Please continue following the blog to read more theater reviews for insight from Jody and me as well some of the other reviewers.
+Please continue following the blog to read more theater reviews for insight from Jodie and me as well some of the other reviewers.